 In this networking course, Hunter Business School students are taught how to identify people, technology, and malware that are security risks to a network.
 They learn about the tools used to evaluate security of a network and how to configure devices for increased security.

 Hunter Business School students become familiar with tools used to monitor devices and network events and the best practices for incident response and disaster recovery.
 In addition, they develop an understanding of the fundamental elements of WAN service options and the most common wireless WAN technologies.
-Prerequisite: CTNS302
+Course Prerequisite: CTNS302

 All sections of this 900-hour Computer Technician Networking Specialist training program were developed to provide Hunter Business School students with the practical, hands-on experience necessary for working in this field and to prepare students for industry certification.